SkylineCommunications/dataminer-docs/connector-help/connector_help/Linux Platform.md

 This page contains the **Task Manager** table, which lists the processes that are active on the server.

-In addition, the **Process Validation** table allows you to validate whether a given process is still running upon each new polling cycle.When you add a process to validate, you will be able to select it from a prepopulated list of the current processes.
+In addition, the **Process Validation** table allows you to validate whether a given process is still running upon each new polling cycle.
+When you add a process to validate, you will be able to select it from a prepopulated list of the current processes.

 ### Network Info